dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		[ "XY", "edge" ] - if the direction is XY and it is edge, there is thickness edge [ "XY", "equal" ] - if the direction is XY and both edges are equal

+		# > [!NOTE]
-		Note: The first argument can be "XY", "YX", "XZ", "ZX", "YZ", "ZY".
+		# > The first argument can be "XY", "YX", "XZ", "ZX", "YZ", "ZY".
-		This is related to face not to object.
+		# > This is related to face not to object.
 The object direction will be different.

 ### getFaceToCube(iFace, iDepth, iOffset=0):